 The size of buffer exceeds 65500 bytes.

-hostNameOrAddress is a null reference (Nothing in Visual Basic) or is a zero length string.
+hostNameOrAddress is null or is a zero length string.

-buffer is a null reference (Nothing in Visual Basic), or the buffer size is greater than 65500 bytes.
+buffer is null, or the buffer size is greater than 65500 bytes.

 timeout is less than zero.